Difference Between Forward Charge and Reverse Charge in GST

 What is GST Rule 9A?

 GST Rule 9A concerns the verification of GST registration and primarily involves physical verification of business premises by tax authorities.
+Businesses that are yet to obtain their GSTIN can apply for GST online to ensure a smooth and compliant registration process from the start.

 It empowers officers to verify whether the registered person actually exists and is conducting business from the declared place.